XiaMi-Long/VS-Code-EasyAnimCode/README.md

 ![setting](./image/setting.png)

--   `Easy-anim-code.PrimaryColor`: Set the primary color of the plugin.
+-   `Easy-anim-code.PrimaryColor`: Set the primary color of the extension.
--   `Easy-anim-code.AnimLevel`: Set the level of animation effects.
+-   `Easy-anim-code.AnimLevel`: Adjust the intensity level of animations.
+-   `Easy-anim-code.BackgroundImage`: Set a global background image.
+-   `Easy-anim-code.BackgroundImageOpacity`: Adjust the opacity of the global background image.
+-   `Easy-anim-code.TerminalAnimation`: Enable or disable terminal animations.

 > The configuration values must be provided as hex color codes, and transparency is supported.
 If you modify the configuration, first run `easy-anim-code.disable`, then run `easy-anim-code.enable` and restart VSCode to apply the changes.